-Through the unified efforts of the USF NPHC, Student Government, administration, and
+Through the unified efforts of the USF NPHC, Student Government, Office of the Provost,

-USF will be the first non-historically black colleges and universities (HBCU) state institution in Florida to provide physical representation for this underrepresented population (such recognition already exists on Florida's historically black college and university (HBCU) campuses), which speaks directly to the significance of supporting the African American student community who attend our institution.
+USF is the first, non-Historically Black College and University (HBCU), state institution in Florida to build physical representation for this underrepresented population.
 There is a deep historical significance to this development that celebrates and honors the achievements of the NPHC members along with their contributions to college/university campuses and surrounding communities both locally and nationally.